How to Fight (Jude 1:17-25)

 First, there’s only one command here: “keep yourselves in the love of God.”
 He then describes some steps we can take in order to keep ourselves in the love of God: building ourselves up in our most holy faith; praying in the Holy Spirit; waiting for Christ’s return.
 We’re to do these things in order to keep ourselves in God’s love.
 By the way, it’s a good description of some of the things that we need to build into our lives if we’re going to keep ourselves in God’s love.
 We do well to devote ourselves to growth in the faith, to prayer, and to live in light of Christ’s return.

 Second, this is not a command to individuals; it’s a command to a church.
 He doesn’t say to keep yourself in the love of God; he says to keep yourselves.
 I need this reminder.
 We don’t do this alone.
-We are responsible to do this together.
+We are responsible for this together.
 One of our main purposes as a church is to keep ourselves in the love of Christ.

 There’s one more thing I want you to notice.
 Jude addresses his letter in verse 1 to “To those who are called, beloved in God the Father and kept for Jesus Christ.”
 If you are a Christian, you are somebody who’s called, and who’s kept for Jesus Christ.
 You’re being guarded and kept by and for Jesus Christ.
 But here in verse 21 he says, “keep yourselves in the love of God.”
 Which is it?
 Are we kept, or do we keep ourselves?
 Yes.
 God has done everything we need in the Christian life; we need to respond.
 God keeps us; we keep ourselves in what God has done for us in Christ.
 It’s a beautiful picture of the Christian life.
 God has done it all: we need to keep ourselves firmly planted in what God has done.